jamf/ol/api/Resources_for_Jamf_API_developers.md

 **[Jamf Pro SDK for Python](https://github.com/macadmins/jamf-pro-sdk-python)**

-This package from Bryson Tyrell / Amazon and published by the MacAdmins Foundation has some of the same basic authentication wrappers but adds a few more advanced features such as support for customer authentication providers and additional options for securing secrets at rest.
-Rather than creating abstractions for Jamf Pro application models, it leaves specifying the actual API endpoint used by a request to you.
+This package from Bryson Tyrell / Amazon and published by the MacAdmins Foundation has some of the same basic authentication wrappers but adds a few more advanced features such as support for custom authentication providers and additional options for securing secrets at rest.
+Rather than creating abstractions for Jamf Pro application models, it leaves you free to specify the actual API endpoint when making a request.

 ```python
 from jamf_pro_sdk import JamfProClient, BasicAuthProvider